James Houlihan

 James Houlihan is an American politician who served as Cook County assessor from 1997 to 2010 and as an Illinois state representative from 1973 to 1979.

 Early life

 Houlihan was born in 1942 or 1943.
 Houlihan was born and raised in the 19th ward on Chicago's far southwest side.

 Career

-Houlihan was a protégé of Thomas Hynes, the Cook County assessor and 19th Ward boss.
+Houlihan was a protégé of Thomas Hynes, the Cook County assessor and 19th Ward political boss.

-In the 1970s he was an independent-minded Illinois state representative, elected from a district located on the northern Chicago lakefront.
+In the 1970s, Houlihan served as an independent-minded Illinois state representative from a district on Chicago's northern lakefront.
 He had ties to prominent lakefront liberals.
-He was elected in 1972, and reelected in 1974.
-However, in 1978, he was unseated in the Democratic primary.
+He was elected in 1972 and reelected in 1974, but was defeated in the 1978 Democratic primary.